Willard Waterman: Television

 Waterman's later career included a variety of film and TV supporting roles on such shows as a short-lived television adaptation of The Great Gildersleeve, Vacation Playhouse, Lawman, My Favorite Martian, Bat Masterson, The Eve Arden Show (four episodes from 1957 to 1958 as Carl Foster), 77 Sunset Strip, Bonanza, The Dick Van Dyke Show, Guestward Ho!, F Troop, and Dennis the Menace, in which he played the lovable grocer, Mr. Quigley.
 Between 1957 and 1959, he appeared five times as Mac Maginnis in the ABC sitcom The Real McCoys starring Walter Brennan.

 Waterman was all but retired from acting after 1973, although in 1980 he appeared in the "Boss and Peterson" radio commercial for Sony, for which he received a Clio Award.

 Labor activities

 In 1937, Waterman was a founding member of the radio union known as the American Federation of Television and Radio Artists.
 One obituary noted, "He was believed to be the only person to have served as a member of the union's board of directors in four different locales: Chicago, Los Angeles, San Francisco and New York."

-Personal life
+Personal life and death

 In 1937, Waterman married Mary Anna Theleen, a secretary to the president of Nash Motors in Kenosha, Wisconsin.

 Waterman lived in Chicago, and New York City.

 In 1945, Waterman moved his family to the San Fernando Valley in Southern California.

 After 1980, Waterman lived in Burlingame, California, near a daughter.

 Waterman died of bone marrow disease on February 2, 1995, at his home in Burlingame, California.